SelligentMarketingCloud/MobileSDK-iOS/README.md

         pod install

-Finally please refer to the <a href="Documentation#ios--using-the-sdk">SDK full documentation</a> for a correct implementation of the SDK.
+Finally please refer to the <a href="https://github.com/SelligentMarketingCloud/MobileSDK-iOS/tree/master/Documentation#ios--using-the-sdk">SDK full documentation</a> for a correct implementation of the SDK.

 # MobileSDK-iOS Documentation

-Please check our <a href="Documentation#ios--using-the-sdk">SDK full documentation</a>.
+Please check our <a href="https://github.com/SelligentMarketingCloud/MobileSDK-iOS/tree/master/Documentation#ios--using-the-sdk">SDK full documentation</a>.

-Use our <a href="Documentation/MobileSDK%20Reference#mobilesdk-reference">Reference manual</a> to quickly check all our available methods.
+Use our <a href="https://github.com/SelligentMarketingCloud/MobileSDK-iOS/tree/master/Documentation/MobileSDK%20Reference#mobilesdk-reference">Reference manual</a> to quickly check all our available methods.

-Download our <a href="Documentation/IOSSDKTemplate.zip">example application</a> to see how our SDK needs to be implemented - The swift target (and the extensions inside the project) embed the sdk framework, and the objective c target use the static library.
+Download our <a href="https://github.com/SelligentMarketingCloud/MobileSDK-iOS/tree/master/Documentation/IOSSDKTemplate.zip">example application</a> to see how our SDK needs to be implemented - The swift target (and the extensions inside the project) embed the sdk framework, and the objective c target use the static library.